devanbenz/static-site-gen/themes/boring/content/blog/intro.md

     - I spend a lot of time with my significant other.
 She is my best-friend and everything.
 - Keyboard enthusiast
     - I own three custom mechs (not a ton by hobbyist standards).
-- Home-Labber
+- Home-Lab'er
-    - If you ever chat with me ask me about the "Cardboard Rack" and I'll be sure to send you some pictures.
+    - If you ever chat with me ask me about the "cardboard rack" and I'll be sure to send you some pictures.